erinrolson/erinrolson.github.io/_posts/2022-06-30-GSOC-first-blog.md

 ### Coding begins!
 Phase 1.1 - Implement LSCPB

 My first task was to implement LSCPB in the `spopt` library.
 Though I had been studying a great deal leading up to the coding period I was still very nervous about the implementation; there is a lot to learn when you're new to optimization, pulp solvers, github, git, object-oriented programming, and probably other things I'm forgetting!
-The thing is, I have enough experience stretching myself and working through challenging tasks that I was confident I wouldn't fail, it may be hard, but I wouldn't fail.
+Having experience bootstrapping a small businessI have enough experience stretching myself and working through challenging tasks that I was confident I wouldn't fail, it may be hard, but I wouldn't fail.
 Knowing that certainly helped!

 #### Coding - Week 1